KTEP

-KTEP (88.5 FM) is a non-commercial radio station, broadcasting from the Communication Department at the University of Texas at El Paso in the United States.
-The studios and offices are in the Cotton Memorial Building on West University Avenue.
-KTEP's transmitter is on the KVIA-TV tower off Scenic Drive in El Paso.
-KTEP has an effective radiated power (ERP) of 94,000 watts (100,000 with beam tilt).
+KTEP (88.5 FM) is a non-commercial, listener-supported, public radio station, broadcasting from the Communication Department at the University of Texas at El Paso.
+The studios and offices are in the Cotton Memorial Building on West University Avenue in El Paso.

+KTEP is a Class C1 FM station.
+It has an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations.
+The transmitter is on the KVIA-TV tower off Scenic Drive in El Paso.
+The signal extends across parts of Texas, New Mexico and the Mexican state of Chihuahua.

 Programming

-The station airs mostly news and informational programming in morning and afternoon drive time and much of the day on weekends.
-Many of the news shows are from National Public Radio such as Morning Edition and All Things Considered.
-In middays and nights, KTEP features mostly Jazz music, along with some shows dedicated to blues, new age and classical music.
+On weekdays, the station airs mostly news and informational programming in morning and afternoon drive time.
+It carries popular national shows from National Public Radio and other public radio networks.
+They include Morning Edition, All Things Considered and Fresh Air.
+From KERA-FM in Dallas, it airs Think.
+And it carries Texas Standard, produced by KUT-FM Austin.
+In late mornings and overnights, KTEP features jazz music.
+On weekday early afternoons and evenings, it plays classical music, including Performance Today.

+On weekends, one-hour shows devoted to a variety of topics are heard, including The TED Radio Hour, Planet Money, Living on Earth, Snap Judgment, Travel with Rick Steves, Zorba Paster on Your Health, The Splendid Table and Wait, Wait, Don't Tell Me.
+Musical weekend programs include From The Top, Pipedreams, Classical Guitar Alive, Best of Gospel, Folk Fury and Hearts of Space.

 History

 The station began in October 1946 as WTCM, a carrier current station based at what was then Texas College of Mines.
+It could only be heard on campus.
 In 1947, it changed its call sign to KVOF after finding out the WTCM call letters were already being used by a station in Traverse City, Michigan.